 But the impacts of climate change are accelerating and agricultural commodities like coffee and cocoa are experiencing prolonged, unsustainable price crises.
 These 21st century challenges require 21st century solutions.
 That’s why we’ve spent the last four years pioneering a suite of advisory services that leverage mobile technology to make rural enterprises more agile and efficient.

 Data collection is nothing new for our clients.
 Buyers, certifiers, and funders impose any number of external data-reporting requirements on agricultural businesses.
 While these stakeholders care about the statistics they receive, they are not concerned with how those data points are collected.
 The result is cooperative offices filled with hundreds of mismatched pages, scrawled in pen.
 These sheets then have to be manually entered into single-use spreadsheets by technical staff whose time and expertise would be better spent providing urgent agronomic assistance to farmers.
 This is a stark reminder to social enterprises that set reporting requirements—regardless of what sector they work in.
 While the right data need to be collected, enterprises need to make that request reasonably unburdensome to the clients they are trying to serve.
 Requests should align with existing data collection requirements to the extent possible.
+We have realized how import records is crucial in such ventures.

 So what does this look like?
 In the Peruvian Amazon, as climate change increases temperature volatility, crop diseases are on the rise.
 This has led to decreasing yields and imperiled the incomes of local farmers.
 Meanwhile, a low international coffee price means that the thin margins of coffee production have gotten even thinner for businesses like CECAFE—making it increasingly important to decrease costs and ensure sound inventory management.
 The future of the cooperative—and of its farmer-members—relies on being able to adapt to these kinds of challenges.